whydumb/ArmorStand_OSC/README.md

 - Import VMD format animation files
 - Support instance rendering, improving performance when rendering multiple models
 - Support multiplayer (can synchronize model display, but won't support synchronizing model files)
+- Shader support (You should put `"renderer": "compute"` in `config/armorstand.json` manually to enable compute shader mode currently)

 If you encounter any problems or have any ideas, please feel free to open an issue or discussion in the [issue area](https://github.com/fifth-light/ArmorStand/issues) and [discussion area](https://github.com/fifth-light/ArmorStand/discussions).